Remi D

 Musical influences

-Again, there’s many too many to mention.
+Again, too many to mention.
 But here’s a tiny taster from the iceberg’s tip:

-• Drums: Art Blakey and Leroy Wallace (‘Horsemouth’) for swing; Max Roach and the African Ancestral tradition for polyrhythmic punctuation.
-Charlie Parker for fluency of flow.
+• Drums: Art Blakey and Leroy Wallace (‘Horsemouth’) for swing; Max Roach and Ginger Johnson for polyrhythmic punctuation.

 • Vibraphone: Billie Holiday, Count Basie, Thelonious Monk, Lennie Hibbert, Milt Jackson, Charlie Parker, African Ancestral ‘Marimba’ tradition.

-• Melodica; Billie Holiday, Augustus Pablo, John Coltrane, Hugh Mundell.
+• Melodica; Billie Holiday, Augustus Pablo, Stevie Wonder, John Coltrane, Hugh Mundell.

 • Vocal: Billie Holiday, Sugar Minott, Louis Armstrong, Bob Marley.

 You’ll find traces of all of them and many more in Remi’s music.
-Beyond that, there’s the usual spectrum of divinely inspired musical magi and geniuses, from Miles Davis to Fela Kuti to Allen Toussaint to Yabby You to Annette Peacock.
+Beyond that, there’s the usual spectrum of divinely inspired musical magi and geniuses, from Miles Davis to Jackie Mittoo, Fela Kuti, Ernest Ranglin, Allen Toussaint, Yabby You, Keith Hudson.
 A list waaay too long for here.